astral-sh/ruff/CONTRIBUTING.md

     - Often labels will be missing from pull requests they will need to be manually organized into the proper section
     - Changes should be edited to be user-facing descriptions, avoiding internal details
 1. Highlight any breaking changes in `BREAKING_CHANGES.md`
+1. Run `cargo check`.
+This should update the lock file with new versions.
 1. Create a pull request with the changelog and version updates
 1. Merge the PR
 1. Run the [release workflow](https://github.com/astral-sh/ruff/actions/workflows/release.yaml) with: